Application and FAQs

 Scholarships are available.
 There is a section in the Career Trek application you may complete if you are requesting a scholarship.

 Interested students are highly encouraged to attend an information session prior to applying for a specific Trek.
-Please see the webpage of the Trek you are interested in for information session details.
+Please see the webpage of the Trek in which you are interested for information session details.

 To apply students must complete a brief online form and submit a resume and 1-2 minute video.
 Please see Trek application page for more information.

 Preparing for Treks